The-UNDONE_Marle_Renee-Pant_black_lo_e98110f8-94d2-4833-8cc0-95dd40bec0fe.jpg

 The good news is that there are some producers who are working to create more environmentally friendly iterations of nylon.
 For example, there are brands that have started to work with nylon fashioned from recycled plastic such as fishing nets.

 Where would we be without wool?
 Very cold, I imagine.
-We have sheep to thank for this 100% natural fibre that forms the backbone of our winter wardrobes, whether knitted into jumpers and cardigans or spun into fine threads and used to make coats and jackets.
+We have sheep to thank for this 100% natural fibre that forms the backbone of our winter wardrobes, whether knitted into jumpers and cardigans or spun into fine threads and used to make coats and jacketsHowever wool is also found in lighter weight trousers and skirts, an ideal combination since its breathable and doesn't crease easily.

 Renewable, biodegradable and highly resilient, wool is a low impact textile with a robust production network found locally here in Australia and New Zealand.
 (Look for the Australian Wool Exchange or Woolmark symbols when buying wool items.)